By Eno Edet

 What Else Can I Say?

-The Lower East Side and Katz’s Delicatessen go hand in hand.
-Without one, the other could not exist.
-Every time I walk past there, I see people just taking pictures in front of the restaurant, sometimes not even going in.
-It never gets old: smelling that kosher corned beef as I hold that yellow ticket they give you when you walk in close to my heart.
-Real close (because if you lose it there’s a big fine!).
+Every time I walk past it, I see people taking photos in front of the restaurant—sometimes without even going in.
+It never gets old: smelling that kosher corned beef and clutching the yellow ticket they give you when you walk in.
+(And yes, if you lose it, there’s a fine!)